Dibora12/CrisisChain-Blockchain-Powered-Aid-Distribution-for-Africa/README.md

-# 🌍 CrisisChain – Blockchain-Powered Aid Distribution in Africa
+# 🌍 CrisisChain – Blockchain Powered Aid Distribution in Africa

 **CrisisChain** is a decentralized web and mobile platform designed to bring **transparency, fairness, and security** to humanitarian aid distribution across Africa.
 Built on the privacy-focused **Midnight blockchain**, it enables NGOs, donors, governments, and communities to collaborate in a **trustless, verifiable ecosystem** where aid flows directly to verified recipients — with no corruption or mismanagement.